-- (a) An application for release or decrease of the amount of a performance bond, or for refund of a deposit paid into the bonding pool, must include a sworn statement, executed under penalty of perjury, verifying that the miner has examined the requirements of his or her approved reclamation plan, has investigated the nature and extent of reclamation, and certifies as true that all applicable reclamation responsibilities have been completed. - (b) Before authorizing release of or decrease in the amount of the bond, or refund of a deposit paid into the bonding pool, the commissioner will inspect or review actions taken under the approved reclamation plan, and will make a written finding that each applicable requirement of the approved reclamation plan has been completed.
+(a) An application for release or decrease of the amount of a performance bond, or for refund of a deposit paid into the bonding pool, must include a sworn statement, executed under penalty of perjury, verifying that the miner has examined the requirements of his or her approved reclamation plan, has investigated the nature and extent of reclamation, and certifies as true that all applicable reclamation responsibilities have been completed.

+(b) Before authorizing release of or decrease in the amount of the bond, or refund of a deposit paid into the bonding pool, the commissioner will inspect or review actions taken under the approved reclamation plan, and will make a written finding that each applicable requirement of the approved reclamation plan has been completed.
 The commissioner will, in his or her discretion, require the miner to submit photographs or other information documenting the reclamation, and, if no inspection takes place, the commissioner will base his or her finding and bond release on the miner's documentary evidence and sworn statement.
 If reclamation was done in accordance with the plan and with the miner's sworn statement, the commissioner's finding constitutes approval of the reclaimed area and releases the miner from liability under AS 27.19.
-If reclamation was not done in accordance with the plan and with the miner's sworn statement, the miner remains liable under $\underline{AS\ 27.19}$, notwithstanding the commissioner's finding.
+If reclamation was not done in accordance with the plan and with the miner's sworn statement, the miner is a place in accordance with the plan and with the miner's sworn statement, the miner is a place in accordance with the plan and with the miner's sworn statement, the miner is approval of the reclaimed area and releases the miner from liability under AS 27.19.
+If reclamation was not done in accordance with the plan and with the miner's sworn statement, the miner remains liable under AS 27.19, notwithstanding the commissioner's finding.

-- (c) If another agency with jurisdiction over the mining operation agrees to accept the miner's posting of a bond or bond pool deposit with the commissioner as satisfying its own bond requirement, and has filed a written request or entered into a cooperative management agreement under \underline{AS} 27.19.060 to be notified before the commissioner releases or reduces the bond or bond pool deposit, the commissioner will give the other agency reasonable notice. - (d) Upon request by the miner and consent of the affected surety or financial institution, the commissioner will apply the performance bond, or the bonding pool deposit or a portion of it, to new acreage under a new reclamation plan or amendment to a reclamation plan submitted by the miner.
+(c) If another agency with jurisdiction over the mining operation agrees to accept the miner's posting of a bond or bond pool deposit with the commissioner as satisfying its own bond requirement, and has filed a written request or entered into a cooperative management agreement under AS 27.19.060 to be notified before the commissioner releases or reduces the bond or bond pool deposit, the commissioner will give the other agency reasonable notice.

+(d) Upon request by the miner and consent of the affected surety or financial institution, the commissioner will apply the performance bond, or the bonding pool deposit or a portion of it, to new acreage under a new reclamation plan or amendment to a reclamation plan submitted by the miner.
 The non-refundable annual fee is not transferable and is due for all new acreage to be mined.